What is Estate Planning?

 Durable Powers of Attorneys A Power of Attorney is a legal document in which you give another person legal authority to act for you.
 A durable Power of Attorney authorizes your agent to continue to act for you after you become incapacitated.
 A durable Power of Attorney for Property allows your agent to carry out financial tasks for you when you cannot do so.
 This might include paying your bills, managing your property, and handling other money matters.
 A durable Power of Attorney for Health Care lets your agent make medical decisions for you when you can’t are incapacitated.

 A Trust is an arrangement under which one person, called a trustee, holds and manages property for another person, called a beneficiary.
-A “living trust,” also called an “inter vivos” trust, is simply a trust you create while you’re alive, rather than one that is created upon your death.
+A “living trust,” also called an “inter vivos” trust, is simply a trust you create while you’re alive, that is created upon your death.
 Different kinds of living trusts can help you avoid probate, reduce estate taxes, or set up long-term property management.
 A living trust lets you arrange how you want your property managed while you are alive and how your assets should be distributed after your death.

 Medicaid Planning Medicaid planning consists of actions taken to reallocate assets in an effort to protect the non-institutionalized spouse and the family, and to promote the independence and quality of life for the Medicaid applicant.
 We help seniors and their families prepare a comprehensive plan to deal with long term care, while maximizing the financial resources available to the spouse and family.

 A Special Needs Trust is a type of trust that helps to protect the assets of a person with disabilities.
 A special needs trust is set up for a person with special needs to supplement any benefits the person with special needs may receive from government programs.
 Individuals with disabilities often receive governmental assistance and would benefit from having funds in a trust used to maintain their quality of life.
 A properly drafted special needs trust will allow the beneficiary to receive government benefits while still receiving funds from the trust.